Academic Common Market

 UNV 101 is a graded, academic, three-credit-hour course limited to freshmen.
 It counts as an elective that may be applied toward graduation.
 UNV 101 is taught by a specially trained group of instructors who come from various areas and disciplines across campus.
 Some sections may be team-taught by two instructors or be part of a learning community.
 Students may enroll for a UNV 101 course during registration.

 Alpha Lambda Delta is a freshman honors society for first-time, full-time freshmen.
 Minimum criteria include that students must be in the top 20 percent of their class with a minimum 3.5 GPA at the end of their first semester.
 Students are invited to join, and an induction ceremony is held during the spring semester to honor students’ academic achievement.

 Learning communities organize popular courses, including many general education courses, to promote student learning and to enhance connections among students, and among students and faculty.
 Typically, a group of 24 students enrolls in two or three courses that are linked together.
 Because they have shared classes, these students are more likely to become friends, form study groups, participate in class discussions, experience a deeper level of learning, and get to know faculty.
 Learning communities are open to all students, and students can choose from a wide range of options when they register for classes.
 However, students must register for all the courses linked together in a learning community.

 The Book Connection

 The Book Connection creates a sense of community and welcomes students to the academic life of the university by engaging them in a campus-wide discussion of a book of common interest.
 Every year, a different book is selected.
 All first-year students are given a copy of the book before the semester beings.
 Many faculty who teach first-year courses use the book in their classes.
-During the academic year, there are additional curricular and co-curricular activities, including an essay/art contest and a campus visit from the author of the selected book.
+During the academic year, there are additional curricular and co-curricular activities addressing the various themes of the book.